Rise and fall of the mighty elephants

 CITES has listed the Asian elephant under Appendix I, which means that trade in elephants and elephant products is illegal.

-During the annual November market in Sonpur, Bihar, northern India, numerous types of domestic animals are sold, including tamed elephants.
-This one is being decorated with paint.
+During the annual November market in Sonpur, Bihar, northern India, tamed elephants were often for sale, beautifully decorated with paint.
+This picture is from 1997.
 (Photo copyright © by Kaj Halberg)

 ‘Elephants on the road’, Mikumi National Park, Tanzania.
 (Photo copyright © by Kaj Halberg)